 Referencing the tragedy, the Red Nose statement on sharing a sleep surface with a baby states that if a parent is looking to use a product such as a bassinet or bedside sleeper with no Australian or New Zealand standards, "they need to ascertain not only whether the product may be effective but also is it safe to use under all circumstances and where the baby may be unsupervised".

-There is no Australian standard for bassinets, but some products claim compliance with the older standard for rocking cradles AS/NZS 4385:1996.
-Other standards to look out for include:
+There is no Australian standard for bassinets or bedside sleepers, but some products claim compliance with the older standard for rocking cradles AS/NZS 4385:1996.
+Other standards to look out for that manufacturers tend to have their bassinets tested to include:

 - the European standard EN 1130